How Often Should You Floss?

 For those who have more space between their teeth, thicker dental picks may be the best alternative to floss.
 Use them every day as you would regular floss.

-How Many Times a Week Should I Floss?
+How Many Times A Day Should Floss?

 You should floss your teeth seven times per week.
 You might also wonder whether you should floss before or after you brush your teeth.
 Studies have shown that flossing before you brush may assist with greater plaque removal.
 It can also help maintain the fluoride level on your teeth.